fhennig/face-of-the-crowd/README.md

 - Needs to read out the image data from the camera and show it on the screen
 - ML part: Needs to extract the face from the picture

+## Roadmap

+To align the faces, face landmarks need to be extracted.
+The landmarks can be extracted with openCV.
+Based on the landmarks any rotation of the face can be accounted for.

+Images need to be saved (maybe for a start just with the press of a button) and then overlayed (using the landmarks).